GET IN TOUCH

 7. Verify the Release in Public Records

-Following these steps ensures that the release of the Connecticut tax lien is recorded correctly, restoring your property’s clear title and protecting your credit standing.
+Following these steps ensures that the release of the Connecticut tax lien is recorded correctly, restoring your property's clear title and protecting your standing with lenders and title companies.

 Key Connecticut Tax Forms and Resources